 What is Your Mission?

-Our mission is to provide instruction and access to recreational sailing for all, with an emphasis on children, without regard to financial station.
+Our mission is to provide instruction and access to recreational sailing for all, with an emphasis on children, without regard to financial situation.
 We will do so by providing programs to: Build self-esteem, broaden horizons, and advance environmental awareness.
 CBC will nurture a true sense of community in which the diversity of the urban environment is respected & encouraged.

 Where is Community Boating Center Located?